-The difficulties in understanding subacromial shoulder pain is described by doctors from the Department of Orthopedics, Brigham and Women’s Hospital and Tufts University School of Medicine writing in The Journal of the American Academy of Orthopaedic Surgeons:1
+The difficulties in understanding subacromial shoulder pain or “swimmer’s shoulder,” is described by doctors from the Department of Orthopedics, Brigham and Women’s Hospital and Tufts University School of Medicine writing in The Journal of the American Academy of Orthopaedic Surgeons:1

 Swimmer’s shoulder is a broad term often used to diagnose shoulder injury in swimmers.
 However, research has shed light on several specific shoulder injuries that often are incurred by the competitive swimmer.

-- scapular dyskinesis (Scapular dyskinesis or SICK scapula syndrome is considered an overuse injury in which there is abnormal movement and resting location of the scapula (the shoulder blades or “wing” bones.”
+- Scapular dyskinesis (Scapular dyskinesis or SICK scapula syndrome is considered an overuse injury in which there is abnormal movement and resting location of the scapula (the shoulder blades or “wing” bones.”
 In other words the scapula is not where it is suppose to be and it is causing unnatural wear and tear and friction on the soft tissue).

 Thirty-five years later in 2015, these treatment options did not seem to have helped nearly two generation of swimmers.

 Writing in the American Journal of Sports Medicine, (4)doctors from the Department of Orthopedic Surgery, Scripps Clinic, La Jolla, California wrote of applying The Kerlan-Jobe Orthopedic Clinic Shoulder and Elbow Score to define functional and performance measures of the upper extremity in overhead athletes.
 To date, no study has investigated the baseline functional scores for swimmers actively competing in the sport.
 What the doctors were doing was to use the The Kerlan-Jobe Orthopedic Clinic Shoulder and Elbow Score to come up with baseline measurement.
 They were surprised by what they found: